Also By This Author

 In the second book in this masterful new history of World War II in the West, James Holland tackles the Nazi invasion of Soviet Russia, the formal entry of America into the war, and victory in North Africa

 978-0-8021-2560-6 • $30.00 • Forthcoming in Cloth • Oct.
 2017

-In The Allies Strike Back, while Germany’s invasion of Russia unfolds in the east, in the west, the Americans formally enter the war.
+In The Allies Strike Back, while Germany’s invasion of Russia unfolds in the east, in the west the Americans formally enter the war.
 In North Africa, following major setbacks at the hands of Rommel, the Allies storm to victory.
-Meanwhile, the bombing of Germany escalates, aiming to destroy the Nazi military, industrial, and economic system, and relentlessly crush civilian morale.
+Meanwhile, the bombing of Germany escalates, aiming to destroy Nazi industry and crush civilian morale.
 A captivating book by a supremely skilled historian, The Allies Strike Back is a perfect successor to The Rise of Germany.